 Penal Code 288.4 is exemplified by the show "To Catch a Predator" on Dateline NBC.
 A suspect would communicate online with a person he believed to be a minor, and make arrangements to meet the child at a location for a sexual encounter.
 Really, the person on the other end is a police decoy.
 When the suspect shows up at the location, he gets arrested and put on television.

 Merely arranging a Penal Code 288.4 meeting is a wobbler, meaning it can be a misdemeanor or a felony punishable by up to 3 years California state prison.
-If the suspect actually goes to the arranged meeting place, the offense becomes a straight felony and the penalty is up to 4 years state prison.46
+If the suspect actually goes to the arranged meeting place, the offense becomes a straight felony and the penalty is up to 4 years state prison.

 Penal Code 288.5 PC is California's law on "continous sexual abuse of a child."
 This crime involves engaging in three or more "acts of lewd or lascivious conduct" over a period of three months or longer, with a child under 14 years of age.